Case study

 A significant advantage of autoencoders is that they offer the possibility of visualising decoded geometries in real-time within the Monolith platform.

-Below: Autoencoder: The blade geometry is condensed in a set of latent parameters (Encoder), the latent parameters are used to generate a new geometry (Decoder).
+Autoencoder: the blade geometry is condensed in a set of latent parameters (encoder), the latent parameters are used to generate a new geometry (decoder).

 Once trained, the latent parameters of the autoencoder (sometimes referred to as DNA of a geometry) can be used as an alternative parametrisation of the surface mesh.
 For a trained autoencoder, it is possible to investigate what each latent parameter represents by observing how varying the value of the specific entry changes the shape of the blade.